NomicFoundation/hardhat/docs/guides/project-setup.md

 hardhat.config.js
 ```

-These are the default paths for a Buidler project.
+These are the default paths for a Hardhat project.
 Except for `scripts/`, which is just a normal directory unrelated to your config.

 - `contracts/` is where the source files for your contracts should be.
 - `test/` is where your tests should go.